Charles Robert Jenkins Defected to North Korea Because He Didn’t Want to Serve in Vietnam – He Was Held for 39 Years

 Deserting the US Army

-Rumors had been swirling that Charles Robert Jenkins’ regiment was going to be deployed to Vietnam.
+On January 5, 1965, Jenkins made the decision that forever changed his life.
+Rumors had been swirling that his regiment was going to be deployed to Vietnam.
 This, compounded by increasingly aggressive patrols, led the sergeant to cross the DMZ into North Korea.
-He’d planned to claim asylum through the Soviets, who would then trade him back to the US during a prisoner exchange.
+He’d planned to claim asylum through the Soviets, who would then trade him back to the United States during a prisoner exchange.

 That fateful night, Jenkins put away 10 beers before going on patrol with his comrades.
 Around 2:30 AM, he told them he’d heard a noise and went to check it.
 This was when he made his great escape.
 As he approached the DMZ, he took the ammunition out of his M14 rifle and tied a white shirt to the top as a sign of peace.

-He crossed over into North Korea, expecting to see the US again soon.
-Instead, he was held as a prisoner for 39 and a half years.
+Jenkins then crossed over into North Korea, expecting to see the US again very soon.
+Instead, he was captured, interrogated and held prisoner for 39 and a half years.

-Under two weeks later, Charles Robert Jenkins’ defection was announced on North Korean radio, which stated his decision was “because of disgust with conditions in South Korea and that he believed life was better under the Communists.”
+Just under two weeks after crossing the DMZ, Charles Robert Jenkins’ defection was announced on North Korean radio, which stated his decision was “because of disgust with conditions in South Korea and that he believed life was better under the Communists.”
+The United States confirmed him to be a deserter based on four letters he’d sent to his mother, one of which read, “Forgive me, for I know what I must do.
+Tell my family I love them.
+Love, Charles.”

 Charles Robert Jenkins marries Hitomi Soga